Starbucks's Strategy Analysis

 To maintain Starbucks standing as one of the most recognized and respected brands in the world, leading with purpose and creating environments where everyone is welcome and belongs.

-Where Starbucks Corporation Plays Strategically
+Where Starbucks Plays Strategically

 Starbucks competes globally in the specialty coffee and ready-to-drink beverage markets, operating in 89 markets through a mix of company-operated stores, licensed stores, and consumer packaged goods channels.